 THEO 270 Benedictine Wisdom Tradition.
 This course will introduce students to the most prominent theologians of the Benedictine Order (and related monastic traditions) throughout history, from St. Benedict himself to medieval mystical theologians such as Bernard of Clairvaux and Hildegard of Bingen, to modern greats such as the Trappist Thomas Merton.
-Offered Spring, Even years only.
-3 semester hours.
-Typically offered Spring Term, Even Years.
+Mode of Inquiry Religious Theological QRT.
+3 semester credit hours.
+Typically offered: spring term, even years.
+Department consent required.